2020 Pacific typhoon season: Season summary

-September started with Maysak weakening on its way to Korea, while a new Tropical Storm Haishen formed in the open Pacific, threatening the same areas that Maysak and previously Bavi affected.
+September started with Maysak weakening on its way to Korea, while a new Haishen threatened the same areas that Maysak and previously Bavi affected.
 Typhoon Maysak made landfalls in South Korea and North Korea, while Typhoon Haishen intensified into the first super typhoon of the season.
 In mid-September, Tropical Storm Noul formed in the South China Sea, made landfall in Vietnam, and dissipated soon after.
 Later in the month, Tropical Storm Dolphin formed off the east coast of Japan and dissipated after a short life.
 Near the end of the month, Kujira formed and intensified into a severe tropical storm, before weakening and later becoming extratropical.

 October was an extremely active month.
 The season started out with Typhoon Chan-hom, which lasted for 14 days before dissipating.
 On October 9, Tropical Storm Linfa formed, becoming the first of a train of tropical systems to affect Vietnam.
 Linfa killed more than 100 people and caused severe flooding in Vietnam and Cambodia.
 Nangka formed a few days after Linfa, though impacts were much less.
 A tropical depression, dubbed Ofel by the PAGASA went through the Philippines and then hit Vietnam, affecting the already flooded areas from Linfa..
 After a short lull in systems, Typhoon Saudel formed on October 18, causing flooding in the Philippines.
-Afterwords, two very powerful typhoons formed after Saudel: Molave and Goni.
+Afterwards, two very powerful typhoons formed after Saudel: Molave and Goni.
 The former killed 41 people throughout The Philippines, Vietnam, and Malaysia, while the latter became a Category 5-equivalent super typhoon.
 After Goni, Atsani formed and lashed Northern Luzon and Southern Taiwan as a tropical storm.
-As Atsani dissipates, another depression formed and affected Visayas as a depression, giving the name Tonyo.
+As Atsani dissipated, another depression formed and affected Visayas as a depression, receiving the name Tonyo.
 The next day, it was upgraded to a tropical storm, earning the name Etau.
 Etau lasted from November 7 until November 11.
 On November 8, a depression formed in the Philippine Area of Responsibility and was given the name Ulysses.
 The next day, it was upgraded to a tropical storm, giving the name Vamco.
-Vamco strengthened into an equivalent of a Category 2 typhoon as it brushed the Luzon landmass.
+Vamco strengthened into a Category 2-equivalent typhoon as it brushed the Luzon landmass.
 It quickly exited the Philippine Area of Responsibility the next day as the PAGASA stated that it restrengthened as a typhoon.
 It rapidly strengthened and reached its peak intensity as a Category 4-equivalent typhoon.
-It weakened into a Category 1-equivalent typhoon as it approached Vietnam.
-It weakened further, finally, dissipated north of Laos.
+It weakened until it dissipated north of Laos.
 At last in the month of December, three systems formed with one named as Krovanh which formed at the South China Sea.
 Then the season concluded on December 29 with a weak depression close to the coast of Vietnam.